codelint/wechat/README.md

 # wechat
-a library to help wechat developer
+a library to help wechat developing